 The Earth Sciences are the focus of scientific understanding about this and other planets, embracing a large range of fundamental topics including the evolution of life, how climate has changed in the past and will change in the future, the nature of planetary surfaces and interiors, and the processes underlying natural hazards like earthquakes and volcanoes.

-Information about the research themes pursued in the department, and about the research interests and background of the academics and researchers, can be found by following the appropriate links above.
+Further information about the research themes pursued in the department, and about the research interests and background of the academics and researchers, can be found by following the appropriate links.
 It is not unusual for research topics to be multidisciplinary, and for students to have more than one supervisor covering different aspects of the project.
 Those supervisors may even be from outside the department.